imrand-dev/art-of-readable-code/chapters/2-packing-information-into-names.md

 stats.clear();
 ```

-you might ordinarily wonder, *Does* `stats` *belong to this class?
+you might wonder, *Does* `stats` *belong to this class?
 Is this code changing the internal state of the class?* If the `member_` convention is used, you can quickly conclude, *No,* `stats` must be a local variable.
 Otherwise it would be named `stats_`.

 ### Summary

-The single theme for this chapter is: ==pack information into your names==.
+The single theme for this chapter is: "pack information into your names".
 By this, we mean that the reader can extract a lot of information just from reading the name.

 Here are some specific tips we covered:

-- Use specific words—for example, instead of `Get`, words like `Fetch` or `Download` might be better, depending on the context.
+- Use specific words—for example, instead of `get`, words like `fetch` or `download` might be better, depending on the context.
 - Avoid generic names—like `tmp` and `retval`, unless there’s a specific reason to use them.
 - Use concrete names—that describe things in more detail—the name `ServerCanStart()` is vague compared to `CanListenOnPort()`.
 - Attach important details—to variable names for example, append `_ms` to a variable whose value is in milliseconds or prepend `raw_` to an unprocessed variable that needs escaping.